GurveerSohal/goshell/README.md

 # Command Line Shell in Go, Accessible through the Web

+I made this project during DevelopEd 2.0, a hackathon organized by Dev Edmonton Society.

 To run it on your command-line, go to the command-line folder.